 2. 3LCD, or 3 liquid crystal display chips

 The 3LCD projectors offer a sharper image, a three-times-wider color gamut, and superior picture quality to their DLP counterparts.
 The 3LCD tech means no rainbow effect, plus it delivers a short lag time, which will keep your gamers happy.
-The brightness of the colors projected by a 3LCD system are vibrant and rich, which means you don’t have to worry as much about ambient light spill in your theater space.
+The brightness of the colors projected by a 3LCD system is vibrant and rich, which means you don’t have to worry as much about the ambient light spilling into your theater space.
 The 3LCD models are often the go-to choice for classroom and corporate environments (Panasonic is a leader in this category).

 Highly reviewed and rated models: